National Instruments Corp

 Many modules/toolkits are also available for LabVIEW.
 UW has a license to use these at no cost.
 A link to the download site is provided at the end of this session.
 If you are not able to find the software toolkit you are looking for, you can also contact email@example.com for information on obtaining these toolkits.

 NI LabVIEW software and NI Multisim software training courses are available online with videos, interactive exercises, and quizzes.
-Educators, researchers, graduate students, and staff are eligible users:
+Educators, researchers, graduate students, and staff are eligible users.
+You will need UW's Labview serial number you obtained when ordering Labview.

 Self-Paced Online Training

-8) After installing the core LabView software, you will be prompted to install the “Device Driver” cd.
-Download the files from the Device Drivers folder.
-Installing the default drivers requires downloading all the files along with the core LabVIEW installer.
+8) After installing the core LabVIEW software, you will be prompted to install the “Device Driver” CD.
+There are two self extracting files under the Windows folder.
+Both files need to be downloaded from the file server and extracted.
 If you want to install additional NI software or do not plan to use any instruments to acquire data, you can cancel this part of the installation.
-The latest Windows device drivers can also be downloaded from: http://joule.ni.com/nidu/cds/fn/p/lang/en
+The latest Windows device drivers can also be downloaded from: http://www.ni.com/downloads/ni-drivers/

-10) Indicate the location of the device drivers you downloaded and unzipped on your pc.
-The default location is C:\National Instruments Downloads\NI Device Drivers
+9) Indicate the location of the device drivers you downloaded and extracted on your pc.
+The default location is C:\National Instruments Downloads\NI Device Drivers.

 Mac OS X installation: